 |10||Jakar – Mongar||

-This day we will move further eastwards in long minimum 7 hours drive to Mongar.
-First we need to negotiate Shertong-la pass (3,580 m).
-In good weather, it's possible to see highest mountain of Bhutan, the Gangkhar Punesum from the road just before the summit.
-If you like to stretch the legs, it's also possible to descent to Ura village from the pass, through the alpine forest and along the stream with some nice views.
-Ura is beautiful clustered village with elaborate large temple, which is worth of visit.
-Now we need to negotiate Thrumshing-la pass (3,580 m), the second highest motorable pass in Bhutan.
-It's good idea to stop at rhododendron garden just before the summit to see the number of species of this beautiful tree.
-After the pass, the the road continues gradually descending.
-There is a lot of scenic points, which will not let you get bored.
-Chortens on the roadside are built in memory of 300 labourers who died during roadbuilding in 1970's.
-You'll also come along the stunning Namling waterfall and the ruins of Sengor dzong, which burned to ash in 1899.
-Finally in the late afternoon or evening you will reach Mongar.
+This day we will move further eastwards in long minimum 7 hours drive to Mongar. ➜ First we need to negotiate Shertong-la pass (3,580 m).
+In good weather, it's possible to see the highest mountain of Bhutan, the Gangkhar Punesum from the road just before the summit. ➜ If you like to stretch the legs, it's also possible to descent to Ura village from the pass, through the alpine forest and along the stream with some nice views. ➜ Ura is beautiful clustered village with elaborate large temple, which is worth of visit. ➜ Now we need to negotiate Thrumshing-la pass (3,580 m), the second-highest motorable pass in Bhutan.
+It's good idea to stop at rhododendron garden just before the summit to see the number of species of this beautiful tree. ➜ After the pass, the road continues gradually descending.
+There are a lot of scenic points, which will not let you get bored. ➜ Chortens on the roadside are built in memory of 300 laborers who died during road building in the 1970s. ➜ You'll also come along the stunning Namling waterfall and the ruins of Sengor dzong, which burned to ash in 1899. ➜ Finally, in the late afternoon or evening you will reach Mongar.

 Tour variants, extensions and combinations:

 - Gasa Hot springs (+1 or 2 days): Gasa is highland region north of Punakha, just recently connected by road.
 Apart from beautiful dzong and vistas of nearby high peaks, you can enjoy the natural hot springs, so called "tsachu".
-There is number of pools with different temperatures.
+There is a number of pools with different temperatures.
 Water is sulfurous and it's believed it's beneficial for number of skin ailments.
-It's great relax in luxurious pools anyway.
 Additional experience can be spending overnight here in local farmhouse to try authentic Bhutanese hospitality.